-Making Tennessee a better place for women and girls to work and learn since 1926.
+AAUW of Tennessee has been making our great state a better place for women and girls to work and learn since 1926.

 AAUW membership is open to college students and anyone with a college degree, including a two-year degree.
-Contact the State Membership Vice President, Letha Granberry (firstname.lastname@example.org) for current membership incentives or join on line at AAUW at http://www.aauw.org.
+Contact Letha Granberry, AAUW-TN Membership Vice President, for current membership incentives, or join online today.

 In principle and practice, AAUW values and seeks a diverse membership.
 There shall be no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability, or class.

 Members from across the state convene for the AAUW-TN 2015 Leadership Summit

 Why join AAUW?

 Samantha Cantrell; President

 “I joined AAUW in 2006 not long after I had been invited to attend a local meeting by a colleague.
 It was an active, engaged group of women who were doing important work at the local level, and at the national level, I learned about AAUW’s impressive track record on women’s issues.
 Through my volunteer work in the branch, I became progressively more involved—eventually being elected to office in the branch and later in the state.
 In June 2015, I attended my first national convention and was thrilled by the energy generated by so many women gathered together for a common purpose.
 I’m proud to be a part of an organization that works so effectively to advocate for women and has such a powerful voice.”
 Read more member endorsements.